celiaarsen/data-viz-0/README.md

 The colors of the background and the second hand gradually change every second over the course of a minute.
 The minute hand gradually changes over the course of an hour.
-The hour hand gradually changes over the course of 24 hours
+The hour hand gradually changes over the course of 24 hours.